Government of the Han dynasty: County administration

-Kingdoms, marquisates, and fiefs of princesses
+Kingdoms, marquessates, and fiefs of princesses

 A Han kingdom was much like a commandery in size and administration, except it was officially, and after 145 BC, nominally, the fief of a relative to the emperor, including brothers, uncles, nephews, and sons—excluding the heir apparent.
 The policy of awarding kingdoms only to imperial relatives was gradually adopted by the founder Emperor Gaozu of Han (r.
 202–195 BC), as many of the early kings were non-relatives who were leading officers during the Chu-Han contention (206–202 BC).
 Kingdoms were usually inherited by the king's eldest son born to his queen.

 The number of kingdoms fluctuated between Western and Eastern Han, but there were never fewer than eight nor greater than twenty-five.
-In the early Western Han, the kingdoms accounted for approximately two-thirds of the empire.
+In early Western Han, the kingdoms accounted for approximately two-thirds of the empire.
 The imperial court ruled over the commanderies located in the western third of the empire, while kings ruled their fiefs with little or no central government intervention.
-The administrative staffs of each kingdom paralleled the model of central government, as each kingdom had a Grand Tutor (ranked 2000–dan), Chancellor (2,000-dan), and Imperial Secretary (2,000-dan).
+The administrative staffs of each kingdom paralleled the model of central government, as each kingdom had a Grand Tutor, Chancellor, and Imperial Secretary (all ranked 2,000-dan).
 No kingdom was allowed to have a Grand Commandant, since they were not allowed to initiate war campaigns on their own behalf.
 Although the kingdoms' Chancellors were appointed by the imperial court, the king had the right to appoint all other officials in his fief.

 The power of the kings declined after the Rebellion of the Seven States in 154 BC; the number of kingdoms and their sizes were reduced.
 An imperial edict in 145 BC removed the kings' rights to appoint officials above the salary-rank of 400-dan, and all officials ranked higher than this were appointed directly by the central government.
 Excluding the kingdom-level Minister Coachman, the kingdoms' Nine Ministers and Imperial Counselors were abolished.
 The Chancellor, now the equivalent of a commandery Administrator, was retained, although he was still appointed by the central government.
 After these reforms, the kings were no longer administrative heads and merely took a portion of the taxes collected by the government in their kingdoms as personal income.
 Charles Hucker notes that after this transformation of kingdoms and marquessates into virtual commanderies and counties, respectively, a "... fully centralized government was achieved" for the first time since the Qin dynasty.